dwyl/mvp/api.md

 ### 7.3.1 Adding tests

 Let's add our tests first.
-We have two important constraints that require validation before creating the `item` and `tags`:
+We have three important constraints that require validation before creating the `item` and `tags`: